Alotau, Papua New Guinea: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Ensure that you find the necessary type.
-Most adapters for sale now are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most countries.
+A plug adapter that supports outlet types I. Ensure that you find the right kind.
+The vast majority of adapters on sale are simply plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most countries.

 • Airplane phone mount